enginmanap/limonEngine-docs/docs/ExtendingByAPI/APIReference.rst

 Parameters:

-#. uint32_t modelID: handle id of the model to connect.
+#. uint32_t modelID: handle id of the model to apply force to.
 #. const LimonAPI::Vec4 &forcePosition: World position for the force vector to originate.
 Raycast results can be used for this method.
 Only 3 components of this method will be used, w component will be ignored.
 #. const LimonAPI::Vec4 &forceAmount: Force vector.
 Only 3 components of this method will be used, w component will be ignored.